Apply for a License (Under 18) in Tennessee

 - Pay the $10.50 permit fee.

-With a learner permit, you are allowed to operate a vehicle, provided you're accompanied by a licensed driver 21 years or older.
+With a learner permit, you are allowed to operate a vehicle, provided you're accompanied by a licensed driver 21 years old.
 You cannot, however, drive between 10 p.m. and 6 a.m.

 After obtaining a TN learner permit, your next step is to complete supervised behind-the-wheel training.
 You will be required to complete 50 hours of driving practice, with 10 hours at night.
-This training must be completed with a licensed driver 21 years or older.
+This training must be completed with a licensed driver 21 years old.

 Once you have completed your behind-the-wheel requirement and have held your learner permit for 180 days, you're ready to apply for your intermediate license.